-Together, these elements will help you see solutions to service process and customer experience issues.
+Together, these elements will help you see and find solutions to service processes and customer experience issues.

 How to use Lucidchart to build your service blueprint

-Lucidchart is a diagramming solution that helps managers, stakeholders, and employees visualize their processes and create the right impact with their customers.
+Lucidchart is a diagramming solution that helps managers, stakeholders, and employees visualize their processes to see and build their future, faster.
 Explore Lucidchart’s template library to get inspired and see what’s possible with our service blueprint examples.

 Think of our pre-made templates as easy service blueprint creators where the standard layout, including the lines of separations and the different categories, are all ready to go.
 All you have to do is fill in the blanks and add connecting arrows.